pnxtech/skafos-test/source/front-end/website/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Using the simple form
-The displayed form allows for entering input and pressing the enter key to submit and using the submit button.
-So the use of the submit button is optional if a return key is pressed.
+The displayed form allows for entering input and pressing the enter key to submit or simply using the submit button.
+The use of the submit button is optional if a return key is pressed.

 ![](webui.png)